Ibraaaheeeem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago: This script removes all letters c and C from input.
 21-reverse: This script reverses its input
 22-users_and_homes: This script displays all users and their home directories, sorted by users
+100-empty_casks: This script displays only the file names of all empty files in the current directory and its subdirectories